-If Mr. Obama heads into his final stretch in office with a decent economy and no major liabilities abroad, then Vice President Joe Biden could be in a position to claim Obama’s “third term” – especially if Clinton doesn’t run.
+If Mr. Obama heads into his final stretch in office with a decent economy, a functioning health-care system, and no major liabilities abroad, then Vice President Joe Biden could be in a position to claim Obama’s “third term.”

-Biden has long been dropping hints about 2016.
-On Election Day last year, while waiting in line to vote in his home state of Delaware, he was asked if this was the last time he’ll vote for himself.
+For well over a year, Mr. Biden has dropped hints about 2016.
+On Election Day 2012, while waiting in line to vote in his home state of Delaware, he was asked if this was the last time he’ll vote for himself.
 He smiled: “No, I don’t think so.”
-At another point, he joked about running for “county council or something.”
+At another point he joked about running for “county council or something.”

 In July, Biden told GQ magazine: "I can die a happy man never having been president of the United States of America.
 But it doesn't mean I won't run."